-Bond Trader is a simulation designed to help students experience the dynamics of financial market behavior by putting them in a simple simulated securities market.
-Bond Trader serves as an engaging introduction and powerful illustration of such foundational themes as equilibrium required returns, the yield curve, market efficiency and the pricing of information, financial substitutes and arbitrage-based security pricing, bond math, and financial market mechanics.
+Bond Trader is a simulation designed to teach students the foundational themes of introductory finance in an engaging but simple simulated securities market.
+Bond Trader provides a powerful context for teaching such foundational themes as time value of money, equilibrium-required return, the yield curve, market efficiency and the pricing of information, financial substitutes and arbitrage-based security pricing, bond math, and financial market mechanics.
 In the simulation, students compete in teams or individually to maximize the value of a trading portfolio by choosing when to take positions in bond securities and when to hold cash.
-Student performance is ranked against their peers.
-Students make weekly buy and sell decisions with weekly trading periods of 10-15 seconds.
-Bond prices are dynamically determined based on the aggregate buy and sell order flow from student and randomized computer traders in the market using an Internet-based interface.
-Bond Trader has been used effectively in Darden's first-year corporate finance course and is designed to work as an effective introduction any standard corporate finance or investments curriculum.
+To increase engagement, student performance is ranked against their peers.
+Students make buy-and-sell decisions for each weekly trading periods of 10-15 seconds.
+Students experience the impact of the collective market decisions as bond prices dynamically evolve based on the aggregate buy-and-sell order flow from students and computer traders in the market, using an internet-based interface.
+Bond Trader has been used effectively in Darden's first-year corporate finance course and is designed to work as an effective introduction to any standard corporate finance or investments curriculum.